-Legalism in ancient China was a philosophical belief that human beings are more inclined to do wrong than right because they are motivated entirely by self interest.
-It was developed by the philosopher Han Feizi (c.
-280 - 233 BCE) who drew on earlier writings of the Warring States Period of China (476 - 221 BCE) by a Qin statesman named Shang Yang (died 338 BCE).
+Legalism in ancient China was a philosophical belief that human beings are more inclined to do wrong than right because they are motivated entirely by self-interest.
+It was developed by the philosopher Han Feizi (l. c.
+280 - 233 BCE) who drew on earlier writings of the Warring States Period of China (c.
+481 - 221 BCE) by a Qin statesman named Shang Yang (d.
+338 BCE).
 Even though Legalism during the Qin Dynasty resulted in huge loss of life and culture, it should be remembered that the philosophy developed during a time of constant warfare in China when each state fought every other for control.

 The Adoption of Legalism